Graduate Client Project · Army Research Laboratory · Multimodal Situation Awareness

 Literature Review

-I finished the research document grounding the redesign in situational awareness, cognitive load, and multimodal crisis-response heuristics.
+Authored research document grounding the redesign in situational awareness, cognitive load, and multimodal crisis-response heuristics.

 Completed